 - Do something fun.
 I’m serious – don’t just skip past this one.
 Plan a break in your schedule & do something fun or relaxing.
 Even if it’s the week before school starts & you’re starting to panic, schedule an hour to do something you enjoy.
 You’ll feel refreshed, reinvigorated, and much less stressed about how your life is about to get really crazy again.

 - Read an inspiring teaching book.
 I would always read a great teaching book each summer, and it refreshed me, gave me so many great ideas, and got me excited for the next school year.
-Not sure what book to tackle?
-I give 5 great options here.
+You can check out our teaching books here.

 - Put together a classroom management plan.
 The first week of school is SOOO important as it sets the tone for the entire year.
 If you don’t start off right, you’ll be paying the price for the rest of the year (trust me, I know.
 I’ve been there.)
 Need some help getting started?
 Check out our free training Back-to-School Classroom Management Solutions or get everything you need with my Classroom Management 101 online course.

 - Prepare pacing guides for each of your classes.
 Pacing guides are an invaluable way to help you stay on schedule & make necessary adjustments throughout the year.
 I explain how to create one here.

 - Connect with fellow teachers.
 Reach out to your colleagues to brainstorm, discuss new ideas, and encourage each other.
 New teachers especially – take the initiative to seek out the veterans & ask for their input.
-(Oh, and if the faculty at your school is kinda’ negative or just not very helpful in general, don’t just give up on this idea.
+(Oh, and if the faculty at your school is kinda’ negative or just not that helpful in general, don’t just give up on this idea.
 Find some teacher friends online that you can collaborate with.
 Facebook groups like our Christian Teachers’ Lounge are a great place to start.)